meadsteve/meadsteve.github.io/_posts/2022-10-13-how-boring-should-your-teams-codebases-be.markdown

 To me balancing this level of novelty is very important for a team.
 Whenever you bring someone new into the team they have to get up to speed on all your existing code and technology choices.
-The more unusual these choices are the steeper this learning curve will be.
+The more unusual these choices are the steeper (and/or longer) this learning curve will be.

 ## When to discuss the novelty?
 Most teams I've worked on have some process to make larger architectural decisions.
 This could be a larger discussion